 Holy Spirit really likes this particular number, just shy of a hundred.
-Last year, He highlighted it to the entire world when Billy Graham graduated to Heaven at age ninety-nine.
+In 2018, He highlighted it to the entire world when Billy Graham graduated to Heaven at age ninety-nine.
 As soon as I heard the news of his passing, the Lord brought this famous parable to mind.
 I am convinced that Reverend Graham’s parting was a prophetic marker emphatically highlighting this portion of Scripture.
 Daddy jealously longs for us to hear His heart on this.

 Jesus put it in there as a symbolic representation of how unspeakably important you are to Him.
 He fixates His attention on pursuing you in a way so personal, so focused, so intent, that it’s as if no one else existed.
 It’s as if you were the only one.
 Unceasingly for all of eternity, He is entirely absorbed with you.
 He is seeking… you.

 And when He finds you, when He encounters you, when you respond to Him with your love and with your worship… just think about what it does to His heart!
 “And when he has got [you] again, he takes [you] in his arms with joy” (Luke 15:5, BBE).
 When He finds what He is seeking (that’s you!), His heart bubbles over in uncontainable, blissful merriment.
 You bring Him great, great happiness.